watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

-# Conversation with Discovery - OpenWhisk
+# Watson Assistant with Discovery - OpenWhisk

 [![Build Status](https://travis-ci.org/watson-developer-cloud/conversation-with-discovery-openwhisk.svg?branch=master)](https://travis-ci.org/watson-developer-cloud/conversation-with-discovery-openwhisk) [![codecov](https://codecov.io/gh/watson-developer-cloud/conversation-with-discovery-openwhisk/branch/master/graph/badge.svg)](https://codecov.io/gh/watson-developer-cloud/conversation-with-discovery-openwhisk)

-This application shows the capabilities of Watson Conversation and Discovery services to work together to find answers on a given query.
+This application shows the capabilities of Watson Assistant and Discovery services to work together to find answers on a given query.
 In this sample app, the user is chatting with a virtual car dashboard, giving it commands in plain English such as "Turn on the wipers," "Play me some music," or "Let's find some food."
-If the user makes a request and Conversation is not confident in its answer (e.g. "How do I check my tire pressure?"), Discovery will search the car manual and return the most relevant results, if relevant materials exist.
+If the user makes a request and Watson Assistant is not confident in its answer (e.g. "How do I check my tire pressure?"), Discovery will search the car manual and return the most relevant results, if relevant materials exist.

 This demo is a reworking of [a previous one](https://github.com/watson-developer-cloud/conversation-with-discovery) but with an OpenWhisk back-end and React front-end.
 OpenWhisk is IBM's "serverless" offering, allowing users to upload functions to the cloud, call them via REST API, and pay only by the millisecond of usage.